-- Enter the Wireless Broadband router's IP address in the Default gateway field and click OK.
-(Your LAN administrator can advise you of the IP Address they assigned to the Wireless Broadband router.) - If the DNS Server fields are empty, select Use the following DNS server addresses, and enter the DNS address or addresses provided by your ISP, then click OK.
+- Enter the Wireless Router's IP address in the Default gateway field and click OK.
+(Your LAN administrator can advise you of the IP Address they assigned to the Wireless Router.) - If the DNS Server fields are empty, select Use the following DNS server addresses, and enter the DNS address or addresses provided by your ISP, then click OK.